 Additional gear info:

 Mountaineering boots: A good pair of boots is essential.
 They need to be warm and crampon compatible.
-Yamnuska uses Scarpa Mont Blanc boots
+Yamnuska uses both the Scarpa Mont Blanc and Scarpa Charmoz boots

 We ask that you review our detailed booking instructions and conditions.

 Risk is an inherent part of all mountain activities.
 We strive to manage and reduce it however, it is impossible to totally eliminate.
 Learn more about our safety and risk management approach here.
 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

 There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We offer our guests coverage for both and highly recommend you purchase it.